sourcegraph/about/blogposts/the-sourcegraph-developer-release-a-better-way-to-discover-and-understand-code.md

 *   Why can’t you see everywhere a function is being called, so you know the right way to use it?
 *   Why is code search so archaic — plain-text, single-repository, and ugly?

-After reaching hundreds of thousands of developers and hearing from thousands of companies using early versions of Sourcegraph, we knew we weren’t alone.
+After reaching hundreds of thousands of developers and hearing from thousands of companies using early versions of Sourcegraph, we knew we weren't alone.
 That’s why we’re building Sourcegraph.

 **If you want a better way to discover and understand code, we invite you to** [**start using Sourcegraph today.**](https://sourcegraph.com/) It’s free for public and private code, it’s integrated with GitHub, and you can start using it immediately.